-I do workout with my Alta device pretty effectively now.
-I had just given birth to a baby so need to loose some weight, and it’s in-progress properly.
+I do the workout with my Alta device pretty effectively now.
+I had just given birth to a baby so need to lose some weight, and it’s in-progress properly.
 My Alta helps me well in measuring the steps, distance, sleeping template, active minutes, calculating the calorie burned as well as smart tracking.
-I also love the friendly way it reminds me not to be inactive in a long time period, but should stand up and start moving around to achieve at least 250 steps a hour.
-Hence, I can have a plan for right amount of moving, without worrying about some other problems often occur to the officer.
+I also love the friendly way it reminds me not to be inactive in a long time period but should stand up and start moving around to achieve at least 250 steps an hour.
+Hence, I can have a plan for the right amount of moving, without worrying about some other problems often occur to the officer.

-One more thing that I like from my device is the notification raising due to the calls and messages from my cellphone.
+One more thing that I like about my device is the notification raising due to the calls and messages from my cellphone.
 I can avoid missing so many calls in this way when being at home, just leave my cellphone in one room and it will notify you right on your wrist (vibration and caller ID displaying) in the other rooms, as long as it is kept connecting together with Bluetooth turned on on smartphone.
-That’s only my opinion, you can forget it when looking for an fitness tracker, since it’s only the extras.
+That’s only my opinion, you can forget it when looking for a fitness tracker since it’s only the extras.

 But if you are considering to upgrade from your regular Alta to Alta HR, there are some factors needed to be noted.
 It’s not my matter, some of them even become a plus, but still depend on yours:

 - The charger cable of regular Alta cannot be re-used for the newer HR version.